Dinarauz/Luxury-Brand-Perception-Performance-Analysis/README.md

 ### Where It Gets Strategic

 When I layered in financial data, the connection became clearer.
 Gucci maintained a 91% DTC share from 2021 through 2024.
 By the traditional playbook, that should protect the brand.
-But revenue dropped from €10.5B to €7.7B anyway, and operating margins slid from 38.2% to 33.1% (and below reporting threshold in 2024).
+But revenue dropped from €9.7 B to €7.7B anyway, and operating margins slid from 38.2% to 33.1% (and below reporting threshold in 2024).
 High DTC share didn't save Gucci from declining brand perception.

 Compare that with Richemont Cartier's parent which grew DTC share from 55% to 71% over the same period while maintaining 33% operating margins.
 Cartier also scores 0.56 in sentiment with 72 mentions.
 The brands winning on perception are also winning on performance.